The Thurston norm of graph manifolds: Preliminaries

-Suppose that $S$ is horizontal.
-Then, the projection on $\Sigma$ is a degree-$d$ orbifold covering, where $d$ is the number of times that $S$ transversely intersects each fiber.
-Thus,

-By cutting $M$ along $S$, we obtain an oriented interval bundle over $S$, hence $S\times [0,1]$.
+Suppose that $S$ is horizontal and connected.
+Then, the projection $M\to \Sigma$ restricts to a degree-$d$ orbifold covering $S\to\Sigma$, where $d$ is the number of times that $S$ transversely intersects each fiber.
+Thus, Observe that since $S$ is connected, it must intersect every regular fiber always with the same sign.
+Indeed, the set of points intersecting the regular fibers positively is open in $S$, as well as the set of points intersecting them negatively, and these two sets together cover $S$.
+In particular, given any regular fiber $\ell$ of the Seifert fibration, By cutting $M$ along $S$, we obtain an oriented interval bundle over $S$, hence $S\times [0,1]$.
 So, the manifold $M$ fibers over the circle with fiber $S$, and this implies that $S$ is norm-minimising in $H_2(M,\partial M)$ \cite{norm}, i.e.

 Finally, suppose $S'$ is another oriented horizontal surface, transversely intersecting each fiber $d'$ times.
-After possibly reversing the orientation of $S'$, we can suppose that the surface given by the oriented cut-and-paste $\overline S$ of $d'$ parallel copies of $S$ and $d$ parallel copies of $S'$ has algebraic intersection $0$ with each regular fiber.
-It follows that $\overline S$ is homologous to a vertical surface, thus annihilating the Thurston norm.
-This proves that the nonvanishing homology has dimension at most one, and the reasoning above shows exactly when it vanishes. \ep
+After possibly reversing the orientation of $S'$, we can suppose that the surface given by the oriented cut-and-paste $\overline S$ of $d'$ parallel copies of $S$ and $d$ parallel copies of $S'$ has algebraic intersection $0$ with $\ell$.
+If $\overline S$ is homologous to a horizontal surface, such a horizontal surface consists of parallel connected components (since each component is the fiber of a fibration of $M$ over the circle), and thus $i([\overline S],\ell)=0$ implies that $\overline S$ is null-homologous.
+If $\overline S$ is homologous to a vertical surface, then it annihilates the Thurston norm.
+This proves that the nonvanishing homology has dimension at most one, the reasoning above shows exactly when it vanishes and formulae (\ref{equation: degree}) and (\ref{equation: proof of norm of seifert}) together imply formula (\ref{equation: norm of Seifert}). \ep

 Once we know the nonvanishing homology of $M$, we just need to understand the null-space of the Thurston norm to have the whole picture of the Thurston norm on $H_2(M,\partial M).$

 \bprop Suppose $\Sigma$ is orientable and connected.
 The subspace of $H_2(M,\partial M)$ generated by properly embedded oriented vertical surfaces is isomorphic to $H_1(\Sigma,\partial \Sigma)$ (the singular homology of the underlying topological surface $\Sigma$).
 The subspace of $H_2(M,\partial M)$ generated by closed oriented vertical surfaces is isomorphic to the image of $H_1(\Sigma)$ in $H_1(\Sigma,\partial \Sigma)$ and has dimension equal to twice the genus of $\Sigma$. \eprop \bp Consider the projection map $\pi:M\to \Sigma$ on the base orbifold.
 The induced map $\pi^*:H^1(\Sigma)\to H^1(M)$ through Lefschetz Duality gives $\pi^*:H_1(\Sigma,\partial \Sigma)\to H_2(M,\partial M).$ If $\mu\subset \Sigma$ is a properly embedded multicurve, slightly moved so as not to touch the cone points of $\Sigma$, it is easy to see that $\pi^*([\mu])=[\pi^{-1}(\mu)= \mu\times S^1]$.
 Since the image of $\pi^*$ is the subspace generated by vertical surfaces, we want to show that $\pi^*$ is injective.